JD Vance visits Indiana as Trump mulls a new census and pushes for GOP-led redistricting

 Texas has been the epicenter of Trump's push to gerrymander congressional maps to shore up Republicans' narrow House majority in 2026.
 At a time when competitive House districts number just several dozen, Democrats are three seats short of a House majority under the current maps.
 Trump wants five more seats out of Texas to potentially avoid a repeat of the 2018 midterms, when Democrats reclaimed the House and proceeded to thwart his agenda and impeach him twice.

-Braun on Tuesday seemingly affirmed Democrats’ warnings that Texas is a test case for the GOP to scale nationally.
-“It looks like it’s going to happen across many Republican states,” he told reporters, though he's made no promises about his own state.
+Braun has seemingly affirmed Democrats’ warnings that Texas is a test case for the GOP to scale nationally.
+“It looks like it’s going to happen across many Republican states,” he told reporters ahead of Vance's visit, though he's made no promises about his own state.

 Vance holds private meetings in Indianapolis

 Vance met privately with Braun and others at the Indiana Capitol on Thursday.
-He was expected to attend a GOP fundraiser Thursday evening.
+He was expected to attend a GOP fundraiser.

-Afterward, Braun sidestepped redistricting — a notable contrast to Texas Gov. Greg Abbott's enthusiastic embrace of Trump's demands.
+Afterward, Braun sidestepped redistricting — contrasting Texas Gov. Greg Abbott's enthusiastic embrace of Trump's demands.
 “We discussed a number of issues, and I was pleased to highlight some of the great things happening in Indiana,” Braun said via his official social media account.

-“I’m 75, and I never, never thought I had to worry about our democracy being taken apart from the inside,” said Linda Linn of Indianapolis, as she held a cardboard sign warning Braun not to disenfranchise her vote.
+“I’m 75, and I never, never thought I had to worry about our democracy being taken apart from the inside,” said Linda Linn of Indianapolis, as she held a sign warning Braun not to disenfranchise her.

-Braun would have to call a special session if he chooses to start the redistricting process, but lawmakers have the sole power to draw new maps.
-Braun’s office has not responded to requests seeking details about Vance's visit.
+Braun would have to call a special session to start the redistricting process, but lawmakers have sole power to draw new maps.

-Republican U.S. representatives outnumber Democrats in Indiana 7-2, limiting the possibilities of squeezing out another seat.
+Republican U.S. representatives outnumber Democrats in Indiana 7-2, limiting possibilities of squeezing out another seat.

 Indiana lawmakers have avoided the national spotlight in recent years, especially after a 2022 special session that yielded a strict abortion ban.
 Former Vice President Mike Pence, a past Indiana governor, also holds sway over many state lawmakers and has a more measured approach to partisan politics compared to Trump.
-Nonetheless, Braun is a staunch Trump ally in a state with a strong base of loyalists to the president.
+Nonetheless, Braun is a staunch Trump ally in a state the president won by 19 percentage points in 2024.

-Democratic U.S. Rep. Frank Mrvan, one of two Indiana Democrats in the U.S. House who could be targeted by redistricting, said the Trump administration is abusing the political process.

-“They know that their only hope to maintain control is to pressure the Indiana General Assembly to violate the Indiana Constitution and redistrict U.S. House of Representative(s) seats mid-decade,” he said in a statement.

-Indiana's Republican legislative leaders were pleased with the existing maps when they were adopted four years ago.
+Indiana's Republican legislative leaders praised existing boundaries after adopting them four years ago.
 “I believe these maps reflect feedback from the public and will serve Hoosiers well for the next decade,” Senate President Pro Tem Rodric Bray said at the time.

+Rep. André Carson, one of the two Indiana Democrats in the U.S. House, said he has not seen any alternate maps, calling them theoretical for now.

-He did not offer any timeline or details for such a massive undertaking, and his post raises constitutional questions about the once-a-decade process that is used to apportion the U.S. House of Representatives among the states and set distribution formulas for nearly $3 trillion in federal spending programs.
+He did not offer any timeline or details for such a massive undertaking, and his post raises constitutional questions about the once-a-decade process that apportions the U.S. House of Representatives among the states and sets distribution formulas for nearly $3 trillion in federal spending programs.
 The Constitution's 14th Amendment declares that House seats “shall be” established based on “the whole number of persons in each state,” and during Trump's first term, the Supreme Court effectively blocked him from adding a citizenship question to the 2020 census.

 Still, Trump's pattern in his second term has been to push the boundaries of executive action, even amid ongoing legal disputes or court orders, and the Census Bureau is under the direction of his Commerce Department, led by Secretary Howard Lutnick.